Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

          * Default value **memberOf**
  * User Metadata
      * **nameFieldUser** Identifies the attribute in ldap Rancher will use as the name of a user.
-         * [[Identity|Identity And Authentication]] for a user will use the value of this attribute for the identity's name.
          * Default value **name**
+         * The value of this attribute will be used for the name of the [[Identity|Identity And Authentication]] for this user.
 ###Example
 If using the defaults for all of the searching users fields a search for